PIK-ICoNe/OpPoDyn-Website/content/en/_index.md

 <!-- sets the colour of the section.
 In this case "primary" -->
 {{% blocks/lead color="primary" %}}
+  ## First Online Workshop

+  The aim of our project is to provide a tool that meets the needs of the research community.
+On 29th of August 2024, 14:00 - 16:00, we will host an online [workshop](/workshop/) to gather input from researchers that are interested in using our software.
+We want to make sure, our work accurately addresses everyones most pressing use cases.

   ## Main Project Goals

   OpPoDyn aims to provide an extensible framework for dynamic simulation of power grids both in RMS and EMT time domain.
-  We aim at providing tools to easily implement and test your own models, control strategies and test scenarios without compromises in performance, instead of purely relying on built-in models and fault scenarios.
+  We aim at providing tools to easily implement and test your own models, control strategies and test scenarios without compromises in performance.
+There will be no need to rely purely on built-in models and fault scenarios.
-  As such, PowerDynamics.jl is especially suited for testing of new control algorithms, big ensemble studies, sensitivity analysis and parameter optimization.
+  As such, PowerDynamics.jl will be especially suited for testing of new control algorithms, big ensemble studies, sensitivity analysis and parameter optimization.

 {{% /blocks/lead %}}